flexworks-eu/s4/docs/index.md

-# Welcome to S4
+# Welcome to ⚡eclairo⚡

-A ⚡blazingly fast⚡ and safe in-process s3 gateway for AWS and IBM Cloud Object Storage buckets.
+A ⚡blazingly fast⚡ and safe in-process gateway for AWS and IBM Cloud Object Storage buckets.

 ## Features

+* Extremely fast zero-latency gateway
 * Compatible with anything that supports the AWS SDK -> aws cli/boto3, polars, spark, datafusion, Alteryx, Denodo, dbt, ...
 * Decouples frontend from backend authentication and authorization: plug in your authentication and authorization services.
 * Flexible extensible Python configuration and interface: pass in callables for credentials fetching, validation, lookup secret for access_key (with cache).